-Ask participants to explain which of the listed rights peacekeeping missions are expected to protect?
-Discuss some of the challenges missions will face in protecting those rights.
+Ask participants to explain which of the listed rights peacekeeping missions are Ask participants to explain which of the challenges missions will face in protecting those rights.

 Before building the slide, discuss with participants why they think International Refugee Law plays an important role for UN Peacekeeping, in particular in the context of the protection of civilians.